Ishita001/Health-Care-Autistic-VR/README.md

     It suely will improve people's life.
 Cause we are providing something that many autistic people would love to use and there is nothing of this sort in market.

-4)Is there a future plan of extension?
+4) Is there a future plan of extension?
   Yes, we plan to make this hackathon project in a complete product and take it to the real world.
 Cause there is a lot of scope for applications like this.
 We can talk to psychiatrist's and other special education centres and provide them with this solution to help children annd adults out there to overcome their fears.